jasmin-software/dotnet_a2a_workshop/3. A2A Agent Implementation/README.md

 dotnet watch
 ```

-The web app will automatically open in your browser at address `/swagger/index.html` with an interface that looks like this:
+The Swagger interface will automatically open in your browser:

 ![Swagger Interface](images/swagger.png)